chika-kasymov/chika-kasymov.github.io/_posts/2017-01-30-UITextField_And_Auto_Suggestion.md

 @end
 ```

-Next we need to add some properties.
+Next, we need to add some properties.
 By default in Objective-C categories can not contain properties, but we can achieve that by using `<objc/runtime.h>` library.
-It creates properties on runtime, Captain Obvious :).
+It creates properties on runtime, Captain Obvious :)

 ``` objc
 // inside @interface in UITextField+AutoSuggestion.h